sarslanoglu/turkish_cities/README.md

 ### With subdistrict info

 City name can be given case and turkish character insensitive.
-District name and subdistrict name should be case and turkish character sensitive.(Correct district names can be obtained by ```list_districts``` method.
+District name and subdistrict name should be case and turkish character sensitive.(Correct district names can be obtained by the ```list_districts``` method.
 Correct subdistrict names can be obtained by ```list_subdistricts``` method.)
-Listing of neighborhoods are alphabetically sorted.
+Listings of neighborhoods are alphabetically sorted.

 ```rb
 TurkishCities.list_neighborhoods('Adana', 'Seyhan', 'Emek')